ugcd/solarius/README.md

 On the SOLAR side:

 * Designed for the family-based studies (HHID, PROBND, FAMID descriptors of individuals)
-    * support for extended pedigrees
+    * support of extended pedigrees
 * Stable routines for optimization of VC models
 * Advanced polygenic models
-    * support for multivariate models
+    * support of multivariate models
     * liability threshold model (probit)
     * LRT applied to both covariates and variance components
 * Elaborated linkage models